As most anyone who has had a conversation about programming languages with me knows, I’m a static typing bigot.

-My assertion is that, if bolted-on (IDE-time) type inference is such an awesome thing, shouldn’t it just be spec’d as part of the language, instead of leaving it up to ad hoc IDE implementations?
+My assertion is: if bolted-on, IDE-time type inference is such an awesome thing, shouldn’t it just be spec’d as part of the language, instead of leaving it up to ad-hoc, per-IDE implementations?

 However, even in my bigotry, I will definitely concede static languages have their downsides: